 Painting by Carl Pippich of the Am Hof Christkindlmarkt in 1901; Wien Museum Inv.-Nr.
 33925; excerpt reproduced under the terms of the CC BY 4.0 license; photo by Birgit and Peter Kainz, Wien Museum)

 The Mariensäule column that resides at the centre of the market gives thanks to the Virgin Mary for the Swedish army’s decision to do a detour around Vienna back in 1645.
-Which was good news for the city, because the Swedes carried swords rather than selfie sticks.

 Unlike most market stands, you can go into some of these.
 You essentially have a wide aisle of miniature shops (handy for lifting your spirits if the weather turns grim).